tommy351/kosko/docs/components.md

 ## Create Components

 Create components by using [templates](templates.md) or add files to `components` folder.

-A components can be a single JavaScript file.
+For example:

 ```sh
 components
 └── nginx.js
 ```

-Or you can separate manifests into files and export them in `index.js`.
+You can also split manifests into multiple files and export them in `index.js`.

 ```sh
 components